IHE/ITI.Topologies/topologies.md

 > #### Problem 2
 > How can Dr. Suwati's EMR discretely correlate the received documents by authoring organization?
 How can they be associated with the list of organizations in the organization directory that Dr. Suwati has access to?

-## Message Delivery
+## Push

 ### User Story
-In the Message Delivery use case, a user has a message that they want to convey to a particular recipient in another, potentially far away, community.
+In the Push use case, a user has a message that they want to convey to a particular recipient in another, potentially far away, community.
 The destination recipient might be an individual, a department at a healthcare organization, or other such addressable entity.
 The user might have a particular recipient in mind for which they need to discover connectivity, or they might need to be able to discover available recipients.
 Consider the following scenario: